-As an expressive arts leader, you should possibilities. suggest encourage creativity, and help members explore a variety of techniques.
-Each young person has unique individual abilities. interests, needs, and background.
+As an expressive arts leader, you should possibilities, encourage creativity, and help members explore a variety of techniques.
+Each young person individual has unique abilities. interests, needs, and background.
 Make an effort to help members find projects that meaningful to them.
 Meaningless practice turns members off.

-Your role may be to encourage exploration and help members make their own project decisions.
-Young people are more deeply interested in their work and are more likely to complete it if they choose their own experiences.
+Your role may be to encourage exploration and help members make their own project Young people are more deeply decisions. interested in their work and are more likely to complete it if they choose their own experiences.
 Decision-making is one of many learning opportunities in 4-H. ideas.
-Members need and want the suggestions and friendly guidance adults.
+Members need and want the suggestions friendly quidance and adults.
 This is your role as a 4-H leader.